 Art reflects the world view, feelings and mentality of the artist.
 There are no rules or boundaries.
 Ilse Schreiber Noll chose to express her personal outrage through visual art.
 She takes up socio-political and environmental causes and speaks out in her own way.
 She defines herself as a mixed-media artist that merges printmaking and paintings with book making, often with particular topical thematic.
 For her, art essentially becomes a path to personal liberation through societal liberation.

 Ilse Schreiber Noll is a German–American immigrant.
 To try understand her intrinsic motivators, we must confront history.
-She was born in the 1950s with the German post-WWII baby-boomer generation, during the time when vanquished Germany was rebuilding from the ruinous war.
+She was raised in the 1950s with the German post-WWII baby-boomer generation, during the time when vanquished Germany was rebuilding from the ruinous war.
 Germany was still de-Nazifying, and grappling with the devastation caused by the fascist dictatorship.
 The new generation was born into a fledgling democracy with a new Constitution based on the US model.
 This generation grew up with elders who lived through the Nazi era, some as complicit believers.
 These German kids came into adulthood carrying the harsh collective guilt of being German, with the shocking knowledge that their parents’ generation had committed one of the greatest atrocities in the history of mankind.
 They would carry the burden of guilt for the destruction of the European Jewry, for two world wars and for worldwide devastation.
 The Zeitgeist of this generation was as much a confrontation with the unspeakable horrors of the Holocaust, and the war, as forging a commitment never again to allow it repeat.
 Part of coping with that reality was the emergence of the 1960’s protest movement.
 They embraced strong anti-war sentiments, often looking to America for cultural, social and political inspiration.
 Americans had many role models in the arts and literature,

 in music and politics.
 Pete Seeger had encouraged young people to sing out against injustice, as Woody Guthrie did before him.
 Bob Dylan and Joan Baez were singing for peace and equality.
 German baby-boomers embraced them, but had a scarcity of role models in their own language.
 They looked for inspiration to anti-fascists like singer/songwriter Franz Josef Degenhardt and the exiled poet/playwright Bertolt Brecht, who had profound influence on the German post-war generation.
 Among the admirers of Brecht was a young, sensitive woman, coming of age in a time when all of these realities weighed so heavy on young people’s psyche, consciously or subconsciously.
 All of these forces impressed the Weltanschauung of the German post-war generation.
 No wonder that the visual art of the post-war period, often forged by previously banned artists, had dark, almost brooding elements, partly carried over from the German expressionism of the 1920s.